AlexandrShum/knowledge-base/computer-science/data-structures/theory.md

 ## 🏗️ 1.
 Arrays
 ### Description
-An array is an ordered collection of elements that can be accessed by their index.
-JavaScript arrays are dynamic, meaning they can grow or shrink as needed.
+An array is a data structure that stores elements sequentially in memory and allows access via indexes.
+JavaScript arrays are dynamic, meaning they can grow or shrink in size and store elements of different types.

 ### Use Cases
 - Storing lists of data (e.g., a list of users, products, or messages)